tomoki-trader/py4/README.md

 # py4
-py4 is renewed version of py3/pytorch on jupyterlab (gpu capacity ~86ms)
+py4 is renewed version of py3
+pytorch on jupyterlab (gpu capacity ~86ms)